 So What’s The Evidence For Snapchat Dysmorphia?

-But was does the academic community have to say about Snapchat dysmorphia?
+But what does the academic community have to say about Snapchat dysmorphia?

-The problem is, this edited version of ourselves sets unrealistic beauty standards, resulting in people seeking to look like their filtered and edited self they see on these apps.
+The problem is that this edited version of ourselves sets unrealistic beauty standards, resulting in people seeking to look like the filtered and edited self they see on these apps.
 Thus, it can be argued that these apps are bad for our mental health, with Facebook’s own research on Instagram showing that their platform can cause body image and self-esteem issues in teen girls (The Guardian).
 Because of this, Facebook was called to answer questions by the US Congress.

 According to Ramphul and Mejias (2018), the term Snapchat dysmorphia might be too early to be used.
 However, they acknowledge the risk of patients turning to Snapchat and Instagram filters as inspiration for plastic surgery and they consider it an important issue.